lightbulb

 What is an Operator ID (OpID)?

 An OpID is a 24-bit number that, per IEEE Std 802.16, is broadcast by each base station as part of its Base Station ID.
 An 802.16 network consists of one or more base stations operating as a coordinated system, with each base station in the coordinated network broadcasting the same OpID.
 The IEEE Registration Authority assigns the IEEE 802.16 Operator ID to be used as the Operator ID.
 See the Operator ID tutorial.
-PDF format
+(PDF)

 No. Typical commercial systems providing public service require a globally unique OpID.
-These may be applied for as an IEEE 802.16 Operator ID or derived from the operator's E.212 MCC-MNC assignment.
-For networks providing service to a limited group of users where a globally unique OpID is not required by the operator, the OpID may be selected from the public OpID pool.
-In this deployment scenario, the OpID may be reprogrammed to another OpID from the pool to avoid having different networks in the same geographical area using the same OID or so that a single operator can operate multiple devices with a single OpID.
+This can be obtained from the IEEE Registration Authority.
+Alternately, a globally unique OpID can be derived from an operator’s E.212 MCC-MNC assignment.
+For networks providing service to a limited group of users where a globally unique OpID is not required by the operator, the OpID may be selected from the Public OpID pool.
+In this deployment scenario, the OpID may be selected from the pool to avoid having different networks in the same geographical area using the same OpID or so that a single operator can operate base stations with a single public OpID.

 Why do I need an Operator ID?